-- 1. Bank-switched pages are not available simultaneously, thus the code must be structured taking into account this limitation, as well as the different requirements imposed by the OS.
+- 1. Because bank-switched pages are not available simultaneously, the code must be structured taking into account this limitation and other requirements imposed by the OS.
 For technical reasons FOCAL code can only reside in the primary bank thus the usage of secondary banks is limited to MCODE only.
-Furthermore, all the menu launchers use the partial data entry technique (less demanding on battery consumption than keystroke pressing detection) which is also restricted to the main bank as the OS will always switch back to the main bank when the CPU goes to light sleep. - Some of the new functions are real juggernauts, with very large code streams taking up considerable space.
+Furthermore, all the menu launchers use the partial data entry technique (less demanding on battery consumption than keystroke pressing detection) which is also restricted to the main bank as the OS will always switch back to the main bank when the CPU goes to light sleep. - 2.
+Some of the functions are real juggernauts, with very large code streams taking up considerable space.
 A good example is the Curve Fitting section (about 1.5k in size in total!), but also some others fall in the same category as well (TAYLOR, takes about 1k, and IERF takes about 650 bytes by itself to mention just two).
-These are ideal candidates for bank-switching! - 3.
-The secondary FAT has absorbed the majority of the new functions, with just a few changes made to the main FAT in the "-HL MATH" section to include the most important functions in a more prominent location.
-Also a new section ("-TRANSFORM") has been added to FCAT, to facilitate the navigation around this catalog now containing 97 functions. - 4.
-Defying those reports stating that it could not be done, this new revision includes the all-time favorite Solve and Integrate functionality, first released by HP in the Advantage Module and now available here as FROOT and FINTG.
+Ideal candidates for bank-switching! - 3.
+With over 100 functions now, the secondary FAT has received the majority of the new functions, with just a few changes made to the main FAT in the "-HL MATH" section to include the most important ones in a more prominent location.
+Two new sections "-TRANSFORM" and "-/+" were added to FCAT, to facilitate the navigation around this catalog. - 4.
+Defying those reports stating that it couldn't be done, this module includes the all-time favorite Solve and Integrate functionality, first released by HP in the Advantage Module and now available here as FROOT and FINTG.
 The twist has been the modification of the original code to run in a bank-switched configuration, located in bank-3 of the upper page.
-The challenge was irresistible, and the end result really is a beauty to behold. - Revision 3x3 also includes the Geometry Solvers from the AECROM.
-The three solvers (TRIA, CIRC, and SARR) are consolidated into a single function, SOLVER - so only one FAT entry was needed.
+The challenge was irresistible, and the end result really is a beauty to behold. - 5.
+Revision 3x3 also added the Geometry Solvers from the AECROM.
+The three solvers (TRIA, CIRC, and SARR) are consolidated into a single function, GMSLVR so only one FAT entry was needed.
 No surprisingly it is a launcher by itself. - 6.
 The icing on the cake is a full implementation of the Last Function functionality.
 Similar to LastX but applied to the last function executed, it allows repeated execution of the same function using a convenient shortcut that bypasses all the launcher paths.
 Very useful for subfunctions, which cannot be assigned to any key in USER mode.
-The LastFunction is recorded either by name or index, using ΣFL , ΣF \$ and $\Sigma F#$. - Substantial enhancements were made to the main launchers and the sub-function handling, such as the automated display of the sub-function name during a single-step (SST) execution of a program.
-Sub-function names are also briefly shown during the execution in RUN mode, or when entering in a program using ΣF# - providing visual feedback to the user. - 8.
-Last but not least, revision "M" also managed to include the Time Value of Money functionallity from the just released TVM ROM: an all-MCODE implementation of the classic functions that rivals with that in the HP-12C in speed and accuracy.
+The LastFunction is recorded either by name or index, using ΣFL, ΣF\$ and ΣF#. - 7.
+Substantial enhancements were made to the main launchers and the sub-function handling, such as the automated display of the sub-function name during a single-step (SST) execution of a program.
+Sub-function names are also briefly shown during the execution in RUN mode, or when entering in a program using \(\Sigma\F\pi\) providing visual feedback to the user. - 8.
+Revision "M" also managed to include the Time Value of Money functionallity from the just released TVM ROM: an all-MCODE implementation of the classic functions that rivals with that in the HP-12C in speed and accuracy. - 9.
+And last but not least, the Unit Management System (UMS), the Advantage Base Conversion functions and the AECROM program generator functionality are now included in revision 4x4 providing more options to complement the programming choices at your disposal within the same module.